surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 ### X-Axis Menu Options

-- **Axis type** specifies the how x-axis scale for Line, Bar,Bubble is calculated and displayed.
+- **Axis type** specifies the how x-axis scale for Line, Bar, Bubble is calculated and displayed.

   - **Indexed** specifies the data to be plotted in numeric values starting from zero on x-axis.